 RJ Balaji had called the NEET exam a very tough exam that furthers inequality in a stage before DMK ministers.
 He stated, “Today we have NEET, which is very tough and filled with inequalities.
 Many leaders have fought heavily and abolished it, but tomorrow something called PEET will come, what will we do then? then another entrance test will come tomorrow.”

-He had virtue-signalled in 2018 by refraining from doing commentary for the CSK Vs KKR IPL match to protest against the Central Government over formation of Cauvery Water Management Board.
+He had virtue-signalled in 2018 by refraining from doing commentary for the CSK Vs KKR IPL match to protest against the Centre over formation of Cauvery Water Management Board.

 How much a simp can RJ Balaji be?
 He will surprise us by going to great lengths to defend Ranjith’s caste-themed movies, even citing a rape case from Uttar Pradesh to make his point.
 However, it’s notable that he avoids mentioning similar cases of rape from the state of Tamil Nadu, which could have provided more relevant local context.